SerNet/verinice-veo-web-documentation/developers/index.md

 ### hasParentElements

-Find all objects that are a part of another object.
+Find all elements that are either a part of at least one [composite](../object-model/objects#composite) or a member of at least one [scope](../object-model/objects#scope).

 **[`GET /domains/DOMAIN-ID/assets?hasParentElements=true`](https://api.verinice.com/veo/swagger-ui/index.html?configUrl=/veo/v3/api-docs/swagger-config#/asset-in-domain-controller/getAssets)** - OpenAPI documentation